groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/loading-documents-from-different-sources/loading-documents-from-stream/_index.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
 You can load a document from a stream without saving it as a file on a disk.
-You can use this feature to load a document from different sources like an URL, FTP, and so on.
+You can use this feature to load a document from different sources like a URL, FTP, and so on.

 To load a document from stream, follow these steps: